 This species prefers well-drained, moist, and slightly acidic soil, though it is quite tolerant of a wide range of soils.
 It does not do well in waterlogged soils.
 Take extra care if planting in the fall, as tri-color beech is more sensitive to being transplanted at that time.
 Since it grows slowly, water regularly for the first 2 years to establish the root system.
 Keep in mind that tri-color beech is intolerant of salt in soil or water.
 Propagate the tree through grafting.

 Tri-color beech can be planted close and pruned to become a hedge, as it tolerates pruning well.
-However, do not prune until it has become established, which can take 1-2 years.
+However, do not prune until it has become established, which can take 1 to 2 years.

 Pests & Diseases of Tri-Color Beech